csiro-robotics/3es-core/3escore/3esdoc/3esdocprotocol.md

 identifies the recipient while the message ID identifies the packet content.
 Routing IDs must uniquely identify the receiver, while message IDs have different meanings depending on the routing ID.

-The packet header is layed out as follows (16-bytes).
+The packet header is laid out as follows (16-bytes).

 Datum             | Byte Size | Description
 ----------------- | --------: | -------------------------------------------------------------------